Janet Thornton Postdoctoral Fellowship

 While the Sanger Institute provides the opportunity in its recruitment processes for job applicants to declare career breaks (taken for any reason) so that they can be taken into account when assessing applications for all roles, particularly in relation to the potential impact of time out on individuals' scientific and career outputs, this fellowship will be open exclusively to those who have taken a career break of 12 months or more.

-- Research expenses, including consumables and travel costs for conferences and training courses
+- Research expenses, including generous consumables and travel costs for conferences and training courses

-- Access to training and support resources at the Institute
+- Access to training and support resources from across the organisation

 - Access to the University of Cambridge Careers Service

-One Janet Thornton Fellowship will be awarded each year following a competitive selection process.
+One Janet Thornton Fellowship is awarded each year following a competitive selection process.

-If you have questions about what is included in the Fellowship please email firstname.lastname@example.org
+If you have questions about what is included in the Fellowship or about your eligibility please email firstname.lastname@example.org

 The Janet Thornton Fellowship is open to scientists who:

 - have had a break from scientific research, of 12 continuous months or more, for any reason

 - are not currently working in scientific research

 - have at least one years' postdoctoral experience

 Eligible candidates are invited to apply to work on one of a range of projects put forward by the Institute.